mthomps4/eas-testing/README.md

 Make sure youre running a packager server or have included a .jsbundle file in your application bundle.
 ```

+Make sure Metro is running: `yarn start` Then start the app from the simulator

 ### Local Android

 - adsf